 Senior management is accountable for designing, implementing and monitoring the process of risk management and implementing it into the day-to-day business activities of the Group;

-The CFO on behalf of the Group has approved a risk appetite statement;
+The Governing Body has approved a risk appetite statement;

 The Group identifies the most material Business Risks to its business and subjects them to scenario analyses and stress tests in order to assist in its risk management and capital planning;